webcompat/browser-compat-bugs/README.md

 ## Future

-Eventually this repo could be hooked in browser devtools to automatically submit a reduced test case.
+Eventually this repo could be hooked into browser DevTools to automatically submit a reduced test case.
 We are not there yet.
 Let's start simple.